shivannis/xandr-docs-public/xandr-docs/bidders/identify-impression-and-spending-rules---faq.md

 ## Where are impressions counted?

-After evaluation *when* and *how*, you should look at *where* impression-counting is happening.
+After evaluating *when* and *how*, you should look at *where* impression-counting is happening.
 Possible locations include:

 - A specific creative
 - Seller